nickrallison/nickrallison/README.md

 <img align="right" alt="GIF" src="https://github.com/nickrallison/nickrallison/blob/main/lawnmower.gif" />

+- ⚡ Currently on intership at Qualcomm as an ASIC design intern
-- 🎓 Currently Studying <a href="https://schulich.ucalgary.ca/electrical-software/">Electrical Enginneering</a> & <a href="https://science.ucalgary.ca/computer-science">Computer Science</a> at the University of Calgary
+- 🎓 Studying <a href="https://schulich.ucalgary.ca/electrical-software/">Electrical Enginneering</a> & <a href="https://science.ucalgary.ca/computer-science">Computer Science</a> at the University of Calgary
 - 🔧 Completed an internship at <a href="https://www.maparobo.com">Maparobo Inc.</a>, developing an autonomous landscaping robot.
 - 🤖 Programmed a robot so it does something like this 👉👉
 - 🎯 Portfolio website: [Portfolio](https://nickrallison.github.io/)